The Pawn language

 An embedded scripting language

-pawn is a simple, typeless, 32-bit extension language with a C-like syntax.
-A pawn "source" program is compiled to a binary file for optimal execution speed.
-The pawn compiler outputs P-code (or bytecode) that subsequently runs on an abstract machine.
-Execution speed, stability, simplicity and a small footprint were essential design criteria for both the language and the abstract machine.
+pawn is a typeless extension language with a C-like syntax.
+A pawn “source” program is compiled for an abstract machine (or “virtual machine”) for optimal execution speed.
+The pawn compiler outputs P-code (or “bytecode”).
+Run-time efficiency, stability, simplicity and a small, deterministic footprint were key design criteria for both the language and the abstract machine.

 At a glance